Bosch Pioneers Quantum Digital Twin Initiative

 “The collaboration with Multiverse is focused on improving the productivity and competitiveness of our factory by researching the use of quantum and quantum-inspired machine learning tools, aligned with our global smart factory strategy,” said Carlos Conde, Bosch technical vice president at the Madrid facility.

-“We have a great expectation about the results of the algorithm development using our big
+“We have a great expectation about the results of the algorithm development using our big data and about to spread this knowledge within Bosch.”

 The first phase involves the development and implementation of customized quantum and quantum-inspired algorithms.
 The companies expect results later this year after they will decide whether to implement them in a production environment across Bosch manufacturing.